cthulhuology/strangeaeons/README.md

 strange aeons
 =============

-And with strange aeons even death might die...
+And with strange aeons even death may die...

 strange aeons is still yet another watchdog daemon for nodejs.